The Legend of Zelda: Ocarina of Time: Legacy

 After publication, Ocarina of Time was featured on a number of compiled lists of best or most influential games.
 It was ranked the greatest video game of all time by numerous publications including Computer and Video Games, Edge, Entertainment Weekly, GameTrailers, IGN, Next Generation, Nintendo Power, Game Informer, Slant, FHM, and PALGN.
 It also appeared on other lists of greatest games including those of Electronic Gaming Monthly and IGN.
-The game was placed second in Official Nintendo Magazine's "100 greatest Nintendo games of all time", behind only Super Mario Bros.
+It was placed second in Official Nintendo Magazine's "100 greatest Nintendo games of all time", behind only Super Mario Bros.
 Game Informer ranked it as its 11th favorite game of all time and described it as "untouchable".
 In May 2011, IGN held a tournament-style competition celebrating the 25th anniversary of the original The Legend of Zelda's release in which fans voted Ocarina of Time the greatest Zelda game; it beat Majora's Mask in the final round.
 Ocarina of Time has consistently been placed at number one in Edge's "top 100 games" lists: a staff-voted list in January 2000, a staff- and reader-voted list in July 2007, a list of "The 100 Best Games to Play Today" in March 2009, and a 2013 readers' poll selecting the 20 best games released since the magazine's launch in 1993.
 Edge concluded its 2009 list with: "Ocarina of Time is here in the list not because Nintendo had the power and wisdom to make a great game, but because it had the courage to make a unique one".
 In 2022, The Strong National Museum of Play inducted Ocarina of Time to its World Video Game Hall of Fame.

 Reception for the Master Quest and Virtual Console rereleases was positive; while some considered aspects of the graphics and audio to be outdated, most thought that the game had aged well.
 The Master Quest version holds an average score of 89.50% on GameRankings and 91/100 on Metacritic.
-IGN said in their review that "Ocarina of Time has aged extremely well", and noted in regard to the game's graphics, while the textures and models look dated, the game's visual presentation stood the test of time.
-Game Revolution said that although the game has "noticeably aged compared to brand new RPGs ... it's still a terrific game", awarding 91 out of 100.
+IGN said in their review that "Ocarina of Time has aged extremely well", and noted in regard to the graphics, while the textures and models look dated, the visual presentation stood the test of time.
+GameRevolution said that although it has "noticeably aged compared to brand new RPGs ... it's still a terrific game", awarding 91 out of 100.
 In 2007, former GameSpot editor Jeff Gerstmann gave the Virtual Console port 8.9 out of 10: "Even after nine years, Ocarina of Time holds up surprisingly well, offering a lengthy and often-amazing adventure".

-In November 2021, enthusiasts fully decompiled the ROM into human-readable C code.
-In January 2022, a group called "Harbour Masters" announced that their PC port was 90% complete.
-The port was later publicly released in March.
+In November 2021, enthusiasts fully decompiled Ocarina of Time's ROM into human-readable C code.
+In March 2022, a group called "Harbour Masters" publicly released a PC port under the name Ship of Harkinian, which includes widescreen support and an increased framerate, among other features.